Now you can.

 Finally, there's a no-nonsense, fact-filled e-book that debunks ”moon hoax” claims.
 It's called, rather predictably, Moon Hoax: Debunked!, and it's available to download now from Amazon Kindle for $7.57 (€5.52) and as a paperback from Lulu.com for $26.94 (€20.22).

-If you don't own a Kindle, you can read the digital edition of Moon Hoax: Debunked! on your iPhone, iPad, Android phone or tablet, Mac or Windows computer with free Kindle software.
+If you don't own a Kindle, you can read the digital edition of Moon Hoax: Debunked! on your iPhone, iPad, Android phone or tablet, Mac or Windows computer by using free Kindle software.

 A free, donation-supported version is available as PDF and EPUB with low-resolution illustrations.